Dave Grusin

 Robert David Grusin (born June 26, (Note: Some sources give Grusin's date of birth as June 24, although most agree on June 26.)
 1934) is an American composer, arranger, producer, jazz pianist, and band leader.
-He has composed many scores for feature films and television and has won numerous awards for his soundtrack and record work, including an Academy Award and 10 Grammy Awards.
+He has composed many scores for feature films and television, and has won numerous awards for his soundtrack and record work, including an Academy Award and 10 Grammy Awards.
 Grusin was also a frequent collaborator with director Sydney Pollack, scoring many of his films like Three Days of the Condor (1975), Absence of Malice (1981), Tootsie (1982), The Firm (1993), and Random Hearts (1999).
 In 1978, Grusin founded GRP Records with Larry Rosen, and was an early pioneer of digital recording.

 Early life

-Grusin was born in Littleton, Colorado, to Henri and Rosabelle (née de Poyster) Grusin.
+Robert David Grusin was born on June 26, 1934, in Littleton, Colorado, to Henri and Rosabelle (née de Poyster) Grusin.
 His family originates from the Gruzinsky princely line of the Bagrationi dynasty, the royal family that ruled the Kingdom of Georgia in the ninth to 19th centuries.
 In Slavic languages, "Grusin" is an ethnonym for Georgians.
 Grusin's father, Henri, was a violinist of Jewish ancestry who was born and raised in Riga, Latvia, then part of the Russian Empire, from where he emigrated to the United States in 1913.
 Grusin's mother, Rosabelle, was a pianist.
 He is the older brother of fellow jazz keyboardist, composer, and producer Don Grusin.

 Grusin studied music at the University of Colorado at Boulder and graduated in 1956.
-His teachers included Cecil Effinger, and Wayne Scott, a pianist, arranger, and professor of jazz.
+His teachers included Cecil Effinger, and Wayne Scott, a jazz pianist, arranger, and professor.